 - Happens off-stage to Diana Villiers in Patrick O'Brian's The Surgeon's Mate.

-- In Margaret Mitchell's Gone with the Wind, both Scarlett O'Hara and Melanie Wilkes suffer miscarriages, Scarlett after falling down a flight of stairs, and Melanie after a difficult second pregnancy, resulting in her death.
+- In Margaret Mitchell's Gone with the Wind, Scarlett O'Hara suffers a miscarriage after falling down a flight of stairs.

 - Played in-universe in The Hunger Games.
 In Catching Fire, Katniss pretends to be pregnant in order to gain sympathy in the Quarter Quell.
 However, when she has to become the face of the rebellion in Mockingjay, pregnancy would be inconvenient (and it would become obvious after a while that she was not really pregnant), so Katniss and the other rebels Hand Wave this as a Convenient Miscarriage.

 - Molly Murphy, in the turn of the century detective series by Rhys Bowen, discovers she's pregnant in one book and plans to get an abortion.
 However, she backs out at the last minute and miscarries at the end of the book.

 - In the Sweet Valley University series, Steven's girlfriend Billie had one of these just when it was looking like she might finally decide to go through with an abortion.